What to Wear in Italy to Look Like a Local

 If you don’t like long sleeve shirts or it’s summer, add a pop of color with a fun print for going out during the day or clubbing at night.
 Seriously, bring at least one nice shirt with a collar in Italy so you don’t look like a total schlub.
 The Italian dress code demands it.

 What to Wear in Italy for Women: Shorts Shorts are So Chic

 Italians love a nice pair of short shorts, and not just for women.
-Guys, girls, grandmas — everybody wears shorts — and they’re probably a lot smaller than you’re used to.
-If you’re traveling to Italy during the summer, get ready to show a little thigh, because Italian style is pretty skimpy.
+Guys, girls, grandmas—everybody wears shorts, and they’re probably a lot smaller than you’re used to.
+If you’re traveling to Italy during the summer, get ready to wear shorts that show a little thigh, because Italian style is pretty skimpy.
 And that’s ok.